BSc (Hons), LLB (Hons)

 Counsel are strategists.
 Laina will strive to use her entire skillset to achieve a negotiated settlement for your case utilising the skills that she has developed and enhanced during her study at the Harvard Business School.

 In 2018, Laina commenced her studies for a Certificate of Management Excellence at the Harvard Business School.
 She has completed the Changing the Game: Competitive Decision Making Program and will undertake the leadership and strategy programs in 2019.
 The Program has had a significant impact upon the way Laina approaches all negotiations.
 She has set aside the common adversarial approach to negotiations and has embraced the more open and relationship building methodology advocated at Harvard to achieve some pleasing outcomes for her clients.
+The fact that Laina has settled 12 matters in the six months following completion of her Harvard Business School Negotiation course is testament to the success of this alternative approach.
+This included the settlement of 2 matters which had been the subject of 2 failed mediations at subsequent informal settlement conferences on more favourable terms than had been on the table at the failed mediations.

 One of Laina’s strengths is her technical proficiency which she uses to make judgment calls based upon her experience and understanding of what arguments are likely to succeed and which ones are not.
 This assessment should ideally be made at the outset of every case and revised when new or unexpected evidence comes to light.
 In the same way that a business cannot succeed in the absence of a carefully thought out and mapped out business plan which is implemented, a case cannot be won without a clear case strategy that informs the content of all the case preparation that is done to advance the cause of your client.